How to Become an Environmental Scientist or Specialist

 Interpersonal skills.
 Environmental scientists and specialists typically work on teams along with scientists, engineers, and technicians.
 Team members must be able to work together effectively to achieve their goals.

 Problem-solving skills.
 Environmental scientists and specialists try to find the best possible solution to problems that affect the environment and people’s health.

 Self-discipline.
 Environmental scientists and specialists may spend a lot of time working alone.
 They need to stay motivated and get their work done without supervision.

 As environmental scientists and specialists gain experience, they earn more responsibilities and autonomy, and may supervise the work of technicians or other scientists.
 Eventually, they may be promoted to project leader, program manager, or some other management or research position.

 Other environmental scientists and specialists go on to work as researchers or faculty at colleges and universities.
 For more information, see the profile on postsecondary teachers.

 Licenses, Certifications, and Registrations

-Environmental scientists and specialists can become Certified Hazardous Materials Managers through the Institute of Hazardous Materials Management.
+Environmental scientists and specialists can become Certified Hazardous Materials Managers through the Institute of Hazardous Materials Management (IHMM).
 This certification, which must be renewed every 5 years, shows that an environmental scientist or specialist is staying current with developments relevant to the occupation’s work.
-In addition, the Ecological Society of America offers several levels of certification for environmental scientists who wish to demonstrate their proficiency in ecology.
+In addition, the Ecological Society of America (ESA) offers several levels of certification for environmental scientists who wish to demonstrate their proficiency in ecology.

 Work Experience in a Related Occupation